AmberZimmerman/amber-zimmerman-portfolio-page/README.md

 A user can click on these project photos and eventually be taken to these project pages.
 Currently bare html pages are the placeholders for future application projects.

+When the screen becomes smaller, flexbox and media queries are utilized so that images and information is displayed in the most flattering way.

+Included main criteria of examples design, but layout was adjusted to fit more of my personal style.

 ![screen shot desktopview of hero section on Amber Zimmermans portfolio page](/assets/images/portfolioheroscreenshot.png)